gilbJohn/startup/README.md

 - I am lost
 - This is the point I got to in the class that I didn't know.
 Everything else so far I have done except the deploying and AWS but that was pretty simple
 - We will see how it goes
+- I finally Got Simon React part 2 deployed and that is really helpful
+- I don't know exactly what to do for my application but I am going to try.